Skip to main content

 The skull consists of complex tendons, muscles, nerves, and ligaments.
 The structure also involves the facet joints and the upper cervical spine.
 Irritation of these components can cause neck pain at the base of the skull.
 The symptoms may also include other types of pain in the neck and skull region.

-Symptoms of Neck Pain at Base of Skull
+Symptoms of Neck Pain at the Base of the Skull

 Many people tend to ignore the common symptoms of neck pain at base of skull and relate them to other health conditions.
 Look for these signs to identify that you may have neck pain associated with the skull base: